MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/plan-grouping.md

 | All Autopilot Student devices | Dynamic membership rules | (device.devicePhysicalIds -any (_ -eq \"[OrderID]:*Student*\")) |

 > [!NOTE]
-> Remember if you plan to create groups or filters based on enrollmentProfileName make sure you create the enrollment profile with the name that matches the rules.
+> - Remember if you plan to create groups or filters based on enrollmentProfileName make sure you create the enrollment profile with the name that matches the rules.

-> [!NOTE]
+> - If you use Autopilot group tags to group devices, make sure the group tags added to device objects match the dynamic group rules.
-> If you use Autopilot group tags to group devices, make sure the group tags added to device objects match the dynamic group rules.
+> - On Windows, apps and policies can also be targeted at user groups.
+However, the majority of apps and policies on Windows devices are device-based.
+As a result, each user of a Windows device receives device-based apps and policies assigned to any previous user of the device - unless the new user has different configurations for settings previously applied.

 ### Provisioning packages
 These are the common groups used for devices that are enrolled using provisioning packages.